For people who aren't familiar with the term, this post describes what direct marketing is. How is it advantageous for a company?

 The content of the direct marketing plan depends upon the objectives of the campaign.
 It most often involves new customer acquisition or direct response strategies to generate leads.

 Lead generation requires several steps to close the sale and incorporates a sales team and a telesales support group.
 A direct sale "off-the-page", on the other hand, depends solely on single or repeated messages that sell the product without external sales support.

-If this is a new and untested campaign designed to help the company enter the direct response world or an experienced direct marketing company, the plan always presents the campaign in test mode.
+If a new and untested campaign is designed to help the company enter the direct response world or an experienced direct marketing company, the plan always presents the campaign in test mode.
 This limits the exposure to failure and attempts to find a winning campaign quickly by testing several things simultaneously.